Public Domain - Johannes (Jan) Vermeer - Christ in the House of Martha and Mary

 What is the difference between "meditation" and "contemplation" in the Christian tradition?

-Is contemplative prayer simply another prayer method, or is it an invitation from the Lord to go deeper in prayer? deeper into relationship with Him?
+Is contemplative prayer simply another prayer method?
+Or is an invitation from the Lord to go deeper in prayer and in relationship with Him - or both?

-Why and how does our prayer life perhaps change as we grow closer to the Lord?
+How and why does our prayer life perhaps change as we mature in the Lord?

-What do you mean by a silent or quiet mind- is that even possible?!!
+What do we mean by a still or quiet mind- is that even possible?!!

 Where/Is contemplative prayer found in the Scriptures?

-How does Jesus model the contemplative life of prayer?
+How does Jesus model the contemplative life of prayer and action?

 This class won't be for everyone.
 Pray...notice...listen.

 Here are a few questions that may help you discern if this class might be a good fit for you this season: